 Another aspect of why it is worth looking into marketing automation right now is competition.
 While marketing automation is routinely used in the US, Europe is badly lagging with some reports stating only 4% of EU websites use some sort of automation.
 Perhaps it is the right time to invest in marketing automation to surpass the competition or at least catch up with the US.

 Would you like to know how your company can benefit from automation?
-Go ahead and schedule a call with me (a neat little automation)!
+Go ahead and schedule a call with me (and use a neat little automation)!